little-world/rust-course/projecta/02-expression-parser-arena.md

 **What we're adding**:
 **Arena allocator** - bump allocation strategy:
-An arena (also called a bump allocator) is a simple memory allocator that hands out memory by continuously "bumping" a pointer forward inside a pre-allocated buffer.
-Individual allocations are extremely cheap (often just pointer arithmetic), and deallocation is even simpler: you free everything at once by dropping the arena.

 How it works at a glance:
 1. Reserve a big chunk of memory (e.g., 4 KB).
 2. Keep an offset (the "bump" pointer) into that chunk.
 3. To allocate `T`, round the offset up to `align_of::<T>()`, ensure there’s room, then return a pointer/reference to that slot and advance the offset by `size_of::<T>()`.
 4. When the arena goes out of scope, the whole chunk is freed at once.

-Why use it for ASTs and similar graphs:
+`Why use it for ASTs and similar graphs:
 - Many small nodes created together and dropped together at the end of parsing/evaluation.
-- Significantly fewer calls to the global allocator → better performance and cache locality.
+- Significantly fewer calls to the global allocator → better performance and cache locality.`

-Contrast with `Box<T>` per node:
-- `Box<T>`: many small, scattered allocations; each `Box` is freed individually.
-- Arena: one or few big allocations; trivial per-object allocation; single bulk free.

 **Improvements**:
 - **Speed**: Allocation is pointer increment (~2-5ns) vs malloc (~75ns) = **25x faster**